AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-008-martin-kleppmann.md

 * An overview of Martin's book which maps the architecture of modern data systems
 * How similar ideas around event-based approaches to data such as CQRS/ES, stream processing, and CRDTs have independently emerged in different software development communities
 * Kafka and Samza, stream processing: gathering and transporting data over event streams
-* Event sourcing and databases scalability, machine learning and classification concerns
+* Event sourcing and databases: scalability, machine learning and classification concerns
 * Event sourcing related to Domain Driven Design, logs, data abstraction and functional programming
 * Martin's guidance for startups where there is a need for substantial software investment (start with a lightweight way of building in event based thinking)
 * The issues with CAP Theorem (Consistency, Availability and Partitionability) and why the definitions of availability and partitionability and the application of the theorem are problematic